evanmayer/julia-quickstart/README.md

 - Type `ls -a` to show hidden files.

 There are probably a lot! `.bashrc` should be among them.
-Let's have a look at what is inside.
+You don't have to list a file with `ls` before you open it, but now that you have confirmed that it does exist, we can have a look at what is inside.

 - Type `nano .bashrc` on Ubuntu or `pico .bashrc` on OS X.